 None of that was on Bree Aldridge’s radar during the first chapter of her career.
 She was busy studying computer engineering and cellular biology in Arizona, then bioengineering for her Ph.D. at MIT, where she built cutting-edge mathematical models of cancer cell death.
 It wasn’t until 2007, when she was nearly done with her MIT degree and on vacation in India, that she began to think seriously about infectious disease.
 India is a hot spot for many illnesses, including TB and HIV/AIDS, and as Aldridge walked through the streets of Mumbai, she observed many people coughing and obviously sick.
 “It made me wonder if maybe I should think outside of cancer,” she recalled.

 When she returned to Boston, Aldridge began to explore infectious diseases and quickly found herself fascinated by a puzzle that perplexed tuberculosis researchers.
 Why were the treatments so onerous?
 Most of the bacteria died in the first two weeks of treatment, just like any other infection.
 It was actually similar to cancer that way, she realized.
 “Both require multiple drugs for extended periods of time, and standard treatments don’t always work,” she said.
 “It’s because of relapse.
-It’s because there are some proportion of the target cells don’t get killed by the drug therapy.
+It’s because some proportion of the target cells don’t get killed by the drug therapy.
 Why is that?”

 The real reason researchers couldn’t perfect the drug treatments, she learned, was because they didn’t know exactly what they were working with.
 Experiments with mycobacteria, the bacterial group that includes tuberculosis, notoriously produced more varied and fuzzy results than work with better-known organisms, such as Escherichia coli.
 But nobody could figure out why, because the bacteria were too hard to observe.
 Mycobacteria grow incredibly slowly—it takes 20 to 22 hours for an M. tuberculosis cell to divide (another mycobacterium, M. leprae, which causes leprosy, takes 14 days).
 E. coli, by contrast, divide about every 20 minutes.
 For a long time, researchers couldn’t use traditional microscopes, because the light from the scope would kill the cells before they had a chance to grow—and if that didn’t get them, the prolonged time in a standard culture dish without a steady flux of nutrients and oxygen would.